aglorenz/Python-Projects/README.md

 * Include a second button and a text Entry box to allow the user to create a customized verson of the web Page.

 **What I learned**
-* Assigning a '''comment''' to a variable can be an effective way to preseve the visual format of an HTML file.
+* Assigning a docstring '''comment''' to a variable can be an effective way to preseve the visual format of an HTML file.

 ## [File Transfer](https://github.com/aglorenz/Python-Projects/tree/main/File%20Transfer)
 **Copy files from  one folder to another**